trillium-rs/trillium/docs/src/architecture.md

 The general architecture is directly inspired by Plug, and is intended to be a hybrid of the best of plug and the best of tide.
-Eventually, I hope to build an opinionated framework like Phoenix on top of the components that are myco, but I don't expect that to happen for a while.
-I hope to keep the core feature set of myco quite small and focus on getting the design right and improving performance as much as possible.
+Eventually, I hope to build an opinionated framework like Phoenix on top of the components that are trillium, but I don't expect that to happen for a while.
+I hope to keep the core feature set of trillium quite small and focus on getting the design right and improving performance as much as possible.